 Fragrant, spicy, and aromatic, myrcene is a terpene that’s found regularly in hops, bay leaves, and lemongrass.
-Myrcene is the most abundant terpene found in cannabis and is effective in relieving pain and a powerful sedative.
+Myrcene is the most abundant terpene found in cannabis and is theorized to be effective in relieving pain and act as a powerful sedative.

 Found within pine trees, sage, and ironwort, alpha-pinene is commonly used in perfumes and cleaning products.
 Alpha pinene is the chief terpene responsible for the pungent, skunky smell of some cannabis strains.
-Also known as regular pinene, this terpene has also been found to increase energy and act as an effective anti-inflammatory.
+Also known as regular pinene, this terpene has also been found to increase energy and act as an effective anti-inflammatory in animal models.

 Beta-Caryophyllene has a spicy and woody fragrance and is most prevalent in black pepper, cloves, and cinnamon.
-Beta-Caryophyllene is an effective analgesic and acts to reduce inflammation and neuropathic pain in mice and animal trials.
+Also known as caryophyllene, this terpene is an effective analgesic and has been found to reduce inflammation and neuropathic pain in mice and animal trials.

 Browsing by Terpenes Instead of Strains

 While research into cannabis is still in its infancy, many theories and anecdotal accounts suggest that there could be more to terpenes than meets the nose.

 While nothing is for certain, knowing what kind of terpenes are involved in each strain could help you make a decision that’s better suited for not only your taste buds but your experience as a whole.

 Acreage Pharms lab tests each strain and cultivar to provide accurate information on terpene profile and cannabinoid content.
 Instead of strain names guiding your decision, let the terpenes help you decide your next pick!